Azure/terraform-azurerm-avm-res-compute-disk/examples/encrypted-disk/README.md

   min = 0
 }

+# This allows us to randomize the zone for the disk group.
+resource "random_integer" "zone" {
+  max = 3
+  min = 1
+}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"